bluz71/bluz71.github.io/_posts/2018-06-20-digital-privacy-tips.md

 =======

-Webcams are now ever-present, they are to be found on latops, smartphones, tablets and even smart TVs.
+Webcams are now ever-present, they are to be found on latops, smartphones, tablets and even some smart TVs.
 Webcams are a [target for cybercriminals](https://www.vice.com/en_au/article/ywgqdg/i-know-i-sound-crazy-but-please-cover-up-your-webcam).
 Being observed and recorded through a webcam without your knowledge or consent is about as an egregious an invasion of privacy as one can ever experience.